From whom do we process personal data and how do we get this data?

 Your principal rights under data protection law are:

-The right to inspect: You have the right to inspect at any time.
-We will supply to you a copy of your personal data.
-The first copy will be provided free of charge, but additional copies may be subject to a reasonable fee;.
+The right to inspect: You have the right to inspect your data at any time.
+We will supply you with a copy of your personal data.
+The first copy will be provided free of charge, but additional copies may be subject to a reasonable fee.

 The right to correct: You have the right to have any inaccurate personal data about you rectified and, taking into account the purposes of the processing, to have any incomplete personal data about you completed.